Q: What do the following all have in common? …

 PHILOSOPHY, POLITICS AND ECONOMICS (PPE)

-- It is a matter of fact or knowledge that time travels in only one direction?
+- Is it a matter of fact or knowledge that time travels in only one direction?

 - Would you agree that “if P is true and S believes P, then S knows P”?